Our Members Asked:

 Who is checking these tests?

 To speed the availability of tests, rather than put these through its normal approval process, the FDA has provided a special emergency use allowance (EUA) for tests that, although imperfect, may be useful at this time.
-So there are actually no FDA "approved" SARS-CoV-2 virus tests, but a list of "FDA allowed" tests.
-The FDA allowances are based on data submitted by the test manufacturers, but the has FDA announced that government laboratories, including those at the National Institutes of Health (NIH) are now conducting independent tests of these tests and the FDA expects to make the results public (which we will post when available — so watch for announcements in our newsletter.)
+So there are actually no FDA "approved" SARS-CoV-2 virus tests, but a list of "FDA authorized" tests.
+The FDA allowances are based on data submitted by the test manufacturers, but the National Institutes of Health (NIH) and other government laboratories are now conducting independent tests of these tests and the FDA has been making the results public (see results in the Finding the Best COVID-19 Test section and watch for further announcements in our newsletter.)

 Several other organizations around the world have been testing the test and/or certifying virus and antibody tests.
 The European Union's has been certifying tests, conferring on them its CE (Conformité Européenne) mark, and the Chinese National Medical Products Administration (NMPA) has been doing the same.
 Researchers in California, Denmark, and elsewhere have been testing the antibody tests.